robotology/human-dynamics-estimation/README.md

 ## Documentation
-The documentation for HDE is automatically extracted from the C++ code using [Doxygen](www.doxygen.org), and it is available [here](https://robotology-playground.github.io/human-dynamics-estimation/).
+The documentation for HDE is automatically extracted from the C++ code using Doxygen, and it is available [here](https://robotology.github.io/human-dynamics-estimation/html/annotated.html) .

 ## Reference paper